 1968 – 1975

 New production facilities in Eller have been launched.
-Tailoring in large quantities, popularity and fame required a rethinking of the logo.
+Tailoring in large quantities, popularity, and fame required a rethinking of the logo.
 It is much easier than the first one.
 All explanatory inscriptions were removed as the brand became recognizable.
-Only one word remained on the emblem – Ellesse, which is a derivative of the combination “L&S.” Servadio combined the Italian pronunciation of the letters L (elle) and S (esse), giving the company its modern name.
+Only one word remained on the emblem: Ellesse, a derivative of the combination “L&S.” Servadio combined the Italian pronunciation of the letters L (elle) and S (esse), giving the company its modern name.
 The central letter is common to the two parts and links the initials.
 The new name added style to the brand.

-To keep the focus on design work, the logo is made in the form of a layout, which is being developed.
+To keep the focus on the design work, the logo is presented as a work-in-progress layout.
 The lines in the background are like guides to indicate the center, top, and bottom of the pattern.
 They also look like ski tracks.
 The pre-drawn feel is enhanced by the lack of color and the use of a simple pencil for all elements.
-The inscription demonstrates the process of the birth of new creations, which begins with a sketch.
+The inscription demonstrates the process of creating new works, which begins with a sketch.

 The lack of a capital letter fits perfectly with the spirit of the outline.
-The brand is still looking for new ways of development and ideas for implementation.
+The brand is still seeking new development ideas and implementation strategies.
 It serves sports and athletes.
-Therefore, attention should not be focused on the name but on the convenience and personality of the one who wears the item.
+Therefore, attention should not be focused on the name but on the wearer’s convenience and personality.

-The letters that make up the initials (l and s) are highlighted with a beautiful print formed from different variations of machine stitches and stitches.
-This demonstrates the combination of the work of the factory’s sewing machines and the elegant ideas of the fashion designer.
+The letters that make up the initials (l and s) are highlighted with a beautiful print formed from different variations of machine stitches.
+This demonstrates the combination of the factory’s sewing machines and the fashion designer’s elegant ideas.
 The remaining letters that form the pronunciation are indicated schematically.

 1975 – 2006

 In the 70s, items for tennis players were added to the range.
 It was then that the idea of a visual image appeared, which supplemented the name.
-It combines elements of tennis and skiing: a half ball, the sides of which are painted and resemble the front parts of skis.
+It combines elements of tennis and skiing: a half ball with sides painted to resemble the front of skis.

 The composition was ideal for placement on clothes and distinguished all the designer’s suits, which Pentland actively exported to a British audience.